JrLyu/QTM-150-Data-Science-and-R/README.md

 ## The course description:
 This course is an introduction to the R programming language.
 It will cover the programming basics of R: data types, controlling flow using loops/conditionals, and writing functions.
 In addition to these basics, this course will emphasize skills that are relevant for data analysis.

-To access the course on coursicle at <https://www.coursicle.com/emory/courses/QTM/150/>.
+To access the course on coursicle at [QTM 150 Introduction to Statistics Computing I](https://www.coursicle.com/emory/courses/QTM/150/).

 *Note: I cannot share more materials in this repository without permission from my instructor and my classmates.
 Hence, I will not post class materials or homework on this site unless permission is granted.*